U.S. hospitals unprepared to handle Ebola waste

 The issue created problems for Emory University Hospital in Atlanta, the first institution to care for Ebola patients here.
 As Emory was treating two U.S. missionaries who were evacuated from West Africa in August, their waste hauler, Stericycle, initially refused to handle it.
 Stericycle declined comment.

-Ebola symptoms can include copious amounts of vomiting and diarrhea, and nurses and doctors at Emory donned full hazmat suits to protect themselves.
+Ebola symptoms can include copious amounts of vomiting and diarrhoea, and nurses and doctors at Emory donned full hazmat suits to protect themselves.
 Bags of waste quickly began to pile up.

 "At its peak, we were up to 40 bags a day of medical waste, which took a huge tax on our waste management system," Emory's Dr. Aneesh Mehta told colleagues at a medical meeting earlier this month.